dev-alamin/save-wpforms-entries/readme.txt

 === Forms Entries Manager ===
 Contributors: almn-me
-Tags: forms, entries, submissions, wpforms, contact form 7, database, export, csv, google sheets, crm, gravity forms, ninja forms
-Requires at least: 5.4
+Tags: entries, submissions, wpforms, contact form 7, google sheets Requires at least: 5.4
-Tested up to: 6.6
+Tested up to: 6.8
 Stable tag: 1.0.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 The ultimate dashboard to manage, search, and sync entries from WPForms, Contact Form 7, and more.
-Turn your WordPress dashboard into a mini-CRM for your form submissions.
+Transform your WordPress site into a mini-CRM.

 == Description ==